 Unlocking the secrets of cancer’s origins

-Bakers’ yeast is a simple organism – yet the genetic and cellular processes that turn a spoonful of yeast into a frothy mass are the same that start human cells dividing and developing into cancer.
-By studying yeast as a model of cancer genesis, Dalhousie researchers Dr. Gerry Johnston and his colleague of 30 years, Dr. Rick Singer, have revealed many of the processes that prompt cells to switch from a non-dividing state to a state of rapid cell division.
-In-depth knowledge of the complex origins of cancer will help researchers develop more effective cancer therapies in the future.
+Bakers’ yeast is a simple organism – yet the genetic and cellular processes that allow this organism to divide are the same processes that initiate division within human cells, a process that can lead to cancer.
+By studying yeast as a model of cancer genesis, Dalhousie researchers Dr. Gerry Johnston and his colleague of 40 years, Dr. Rick Singer, have revealed processes that prompt cells to switch from a non-dividing state to a state of rapid cell division.
+Fundamental knowledge of this type reveals the complex origins of cancer and is a necessary step to develop more effective cancer therapies in the future.